aaron-grau/curic/ruby/projects/chess/README.md

 * Know when and why private methods are used
 * Be able to read UML and understand the benefits of UML
 * Be familiar with how to use the Singleton module
-* Know how modules work
+* Know how to use modules
 * Know how class inheritance works

 Write a [chess game][wiki-chess] using object-oriented programming.